 In 2011, Texas experienced a record-breaking drought, resulting in $5.2 billion lost in agricultural resources, damaged roads and infrastructure.

 As a result of the drought, wildfire severity and frequency increased.
-From November 15, 2010 through September 29, 2011, 23, 835 fires burned more than 3.8 million acres and destroyed 2, 763 homes (Drought Profile Thing).
+From November 15, 2010 through September 29, 2011, 23, 835 fires burned more than 3.8 million acres and destroyed 2, 763 homes (Impact of 2011 drought and beyond.

 80% of fires occur within two miles of a community, thus threatening life, property, and infrastructure.
 (Texas A&M Wildfires Page)